trixi-framework/Trixi.jl/README.md

 high-order polynomial representation to a piecewise constant representation in ParaView.

-Before the first use, enter the `Trixi.jl` root directory and install all necessary dependencies for `trixi2vtu` by running
+Before the first use, enter the `Trixi.jl/` root directory and install all necessary dependencies for `trixi2vtu` by running
 ```bash
 julia --project='postprocessing/pkg/Trixi2Vtu' -e 'import Pkg; Pkg.instantiate()'